 The Loan Against Property is more like a personal loan but with collateral.
 Therefore, the rate of interest on the Loan Against Property is less when compared to a personal loan.

-ICICI bank loan against property up to Rs.
-5 Crore can be availed by Salaried and self-employed applicants online as well as offline.
-The LAP can be for applied for business expansion, long term working capital, debt consolidation, equipment purchase, medical exigency, education/ marriage of children, holiday and much more.
+Up to Rs.
+5 Crore loan against property can be availed by Salaried and self-employed applicants online as well as offline.
+The LAP can be used for applied for business expansion, long term working capital, debt consolidation, equipment purchase, medical exigency, education/ marriage of children, holiday and much more.
 Higher loan amounts are available for select customers.

 PNB Housing is an NBFC.
 Hence, it does not follow the repo rate or the MCLR that commercial banks do when determining their interest rate on retail loans.
 PNB Housing refers to its Prime Lending Rate for Non-Housing purposes, PNBHFR.
 This rate is linked to market forces that determine its rise of fall at frequent intervals.
 Various other aspects also go towards determining this lending rate.